 When we believe in a healthy diet, vitamin C almost surely comes to mind.
 Vitamin C “converts your strength to treat or use a cold, promotes pain recovery activity, and may also reduce the risk of a heart attack.

 Besides having some important health benefits, vitamin C is also good for the skin.

 “Vitamin C not only stimulates and releases red marks but it is converted into the skin and helps reduce dark spots.

 Regular use of vitamin C can also help prevent the effects of sun damage and pollution from wearing off on your skin.
 The antioxidant helps protect against hyperpigmentation by inhibiting an enzyme called tyrosine, effectively converting tyrosine to melanin in the skin.

-The antioxidant helps protect on hyperpigmentation by inhibiting an enzyme called tyrosine, effectively turning tyrosine into melanin in the skin.
+The antioxidant helps protect against hyperpigmentation by inhibiting an enzyme called tyrosine, effectively turning tyrosine into melanin in the skin.